EdgeX-Camera-Management/device-usb-camera/README.md

 # Getting Started

 For general usage, use [this guide.](./docs/general-usage.md)
-For a full walktrhough on how to use this service and RTSP streaming, follow [this guide.](./docs/general-usage.md)
+For a full walkthrough on how to use this service and RTSP streaming, follow [this guide.](./docs/general-usage.md)

 ## License